Captain William Bull Tavern

-The Captain William Bull Tavern is a historic inn at 571 Torrington Road in Litchfield, Connecticut.
+The Captain William Bull Tavern is a historic inn at 571 Torrington Road Route 202 in Litchfield, Connecticut.
 It is part of the Tollgate Hill Inn and Restaurant, and is listed on the National Register of Historic Places.
 It is significant both as an excellent local example of Colonial architecture, and for its role in early architectural preservation efforts in the region.

 Description

-The Captain William Bull Tavern is located in northeastern Litchfield, on the north side of Torrington Road (United States Route 202) between Tollgate Road and Wilson Road.
+The Captain William Bull Tavern is located in Northeastern Litchfield, on the north side of Torrington Road (Route 202) between Tollgate Road and Wilson Road.
 It is a three-story wood-frame structure, with a gambrel roof, central chimney, and clapboarded exterior.
 The main facade is five bays wide, with a center entrance topped by a five-light transom window and cornice.
 A second entrance, dating to the period of the building's move in the 1920s, is located on the west side.
 The interior follows a typical Colonial center chimney plan, with a narrow entrance vestibule that also has a winding staircase, and chambers on either side of the chimney.
 It retains many original features, to which Colonial Revival additions were made during early 20th-century restoration.